Andrzej-Gajowniczek/Open2Work/README.md

 ZX Spectrum and Commodore64.
-Unfortunately termbox lacking of wait for vertical retrace and hardware scrolling like this lovely one on Atari and Commodore but hello :P this is terminal - text only which runs on remote server on Oracle Claud Platform vm with one core free of charge ARM processor much slower than raspberry pi nowadays XD
+Unfortunately termbox lacking of wait for vertical retrace and hardware scrolling like this lovely one on Atari and Commodore but hello :P

-To access the demo please login ssh client executing command: ssh GoWithAndy@132.145.70.95
-pass: 19390901

-Video recorded from the demo: https://rumble.com/v32s580-july-27-2023.html
+Video recorded from the demo: https://youtu.be/89G11yxL6i8?si=dls4_QfA0hRYyW06&t=6

 Good luck and remember : Go With Andy!